Mental Health

 They may worry that the individual will not be able to handle the demands of the job or that they will pose a safety risk to other employees.
 Some people with mental illness may also face discrimination in the workplace.
 This can make it difficult for them to find employment and maintain their job.

-For example, someone with bipolar disorder may have periods where they are unable to work due to their symptoms.
+For example, someone with Bipolar Disorder or Dissociative Identity Disorder may have periods where they are unable to work due to their symptoms.
 People with schizophrenia may experience hallucinations or delusions that interfere with their ability to work.
 Other conditions, such as depression and anxiety, can also lead to decreased productivity or missed days at work.

 This can make it harder for them to gain much-needed access to treatments and lead the empowered life they deserve.
 Whether it comes down to cultural norms or the overemphasis on economic costs, the emotional distress that comes from a traumatic event should never be overlooked.